 Painting by Elizabeth Polgreen

 I had the privilege of serving in the South Korea’s Air Force for two years.
 To me, military service was like a MBA program where I learned to manage people in practice through trials and errors.
-I served as a barrack leader of the Logistics Command Center, commanding 30 soldiers.
+I served as a barrack leader of the Logistics Command Center, in charge of 30 soldiers.
 I was honorably discharged as a sergeant.
-This experience was hugely helpful as I supervised multiple undergraduates during my graduate study.
+This experience was hugely helpful as I supervised multiple undergraduate and graduate students during my PhD and postdoc at Berkeley.